Reviewed Activities in On the Cutting Edge

 All of the review is conducted online via a web-based management tool, with each participant being assigned 5-10 activities to review.
 As the participants do their reviews, they enter scores for each element and provide constructive comments to help the author address any noted deficiencies.
 Each activity receives two independent reviews.
 The review process is managed by the Cutting Edge PI Team and a number of associate editors selected from the workshop community.
 The associate editors maintain communications with the reviewers to ensure that the process moves ahead smoothly.
 The PI Team has the ultimate responsibility for assigning the final ratings and communicating the activity authors.
 Based on the results of the reviews, each activity receives one of four possible ratings:

 - Exemplary: Activities in the Exemplary Collection have received Exemplary or Very Good scores in all five categories and must have been rated Exemplary in at least 3 of the 5.
 It is expected that no more than 10-20% of the activities in the collection would be awarded an Exemplary rating in this process.
+Aggregate scores of 18-20 are required.

 - Reviewed: Activities in the Reviewed Collections have received positive reviews in all five categories, consisting of mostly of Very Good scores with possible Exemplary or Adequate scores in one or more areas.
 Authors with activities in this collection will receive recommendations from the reviewers and associate editors for ways of improving their activity such that it can be brought into the Exemplary Collection.
+Scores of 12-17 are required.

 - Activity Idea: An activity with this rating contains the nucleus of a good teaching activity in the materials that were submitted, but in its current form does not contain sufficient information to be able to be widely used in geoscience classes.
 Authors will be encouraged to invest energy in further developing the activity so that it become part of the Reviewed Collection.
+These are nucleus of good ideas that could be further developed.

 - Deaccession: These activities contain serious deficiencies which would be difficult or impossible to remedy.
 They will be removed from the teaching activities collection entirely.